When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment: Exploring Relevance Cues

 \subsection{Semantic-Preserving Structural Variations}

 We evaluate judgment consistency across four meaning-preserving variants of each passage to quantify sensitivity to structural form.

-\paragraph{Syntactic Variation.} LLMs may favor scientific writing styles~\cite{Faggioli:2023:Perspect}, where passive constructions are more common~\cite{fowler2015fowler}.
+\myparagraph{Syntactic Variation.} LLMs may favor scientific writing styles~\cite{Faggioli:2023:Perspect}, where passive constructions are more common~\cite{fowler2015fowler}.
 To test whether such stylistic cues influence relevance judgments, we rewrite passages using passive (\passive) and active (\activ) voice, following expert recommendations favoring the active voice for clarity~\cite{lubis2024passive}.

-\paragraph{Length Variation.} LLMs are known to prefer longer responses regardless of quality~\cite{zheng2023JudgingLLMasaJudgeMTBench,saito2023verbosity}.
+\myparagraph{Length Variation.} LLMs are known to prefer longer responses regardless of quality~\cite{zheng2023JudgingLLMasaJudgeMTBench,saito2023verbosity}, and input length shifts LLM label distributions in model-dependent ways~\cite{mohtadi2026effect}.
 We generate summarized (\summary) and expanded (\expansion) passage variants while ensuring semantic equivalence.
 Comparing relevance scores across these variants reveals whether passage length is mistakenly treated as a relevance signal.

-\paragraph{Generating Structural Variations.} Findings from~\citet{balog:2025:rankersjudgesassistants} indicate no general bias from LLM-judges to LLM-generated content, even within the same model family.
+\myparagraph{Generating Structural Variations.} Findings from~\citet{balog:2025:rankersjudgesassistants} indicate no general bias from LLM-judges to LLM-generated content, even within the same model family.
 We use {\gemini} to generate stylistic and length-based content variations.
 Unlike~\citet{balog:2025:rankersjudgesassistants}, who assume rewriting preserves relevance (validated by human assessors~\cite{dai:2024:neuralretrieversarea}), we perform an explicit quality-check by prompting {\gemini} to verify that all rewritten passages preserve the meaning of the original passage.
-Across all prompts, we retain only the passages identified as ``meaning preserved''.
+Across all prompts, we retain only the passages identified as ``meaning preserved.''

-\paragraph{Sample Strategy.} For each query, we independently sample 20 passages per predicted relevance label (0–3) for each LLM.
+\myparagraph{Sample Strategy.} For each query, we independently sample (at maximum) 20 passages per predicted relevance label (0–3) for each LLM.
 For each passage, we generate four syntactic variants and assess label consistency across versions to analyze intrinsic model preferences.
 To avoid redundant rewriting from overlapping samples across LLMs, passages are pooled only at the rewriting stage, while each LLM is re-judged and evaluated solely on its own sampled query–rewritten passage pairs.